Venus in Fur – reviews of Polanski's 'playful' new film

 Polanski's film is a "playful and literate rumination on the fine line between passion and perversity, pleasure and pain, life and art" for discerning highbrow audiences, says Scott Foundas in Variety.
 Seigner engulfs the screen with a juicy comic performance that does full justice to a demanding role.

 The film is a "playful" jeu d'esprit on sexual role-play, illusion and reality, and directing as a sexual act, says Peter Bradshaw in The Guardian.
 Polanski brings "a certain elegance and wit" to this entertaining spectacle, topped off by a rousing Dionysian finale.

-"This is a fun piece of play-acting for as long as it lasts, but it never quite feels like much more," says Robbie Collin in the Daily Telegraph.
+What they don't like"This is a fun piece of play-acting for as long as it lasts, but it never quite feels like much more," says Robbie Collin in the Daily Telegraph.
 The film's sexual politics already feel dated and you can sense Polanski lurking behind the lens, always ready with his safe-word - cut!